 “Date night” has always been a sort of lame joke to most married people I know; I’ve never subscribed to the idea that one night out can actually repair weeks or months of family messiness, anger or resentment just because you give your dinner out a name.
 But there is actually something rather vital about reminding ourselves of the reasons why we ended up together in the first place, and kid-free time — call it “date night” or not — does help with that.

 But how do we find time for intimacy of any kind when our kids never go anywhere, and my kid in particular is so needy right now?
-It doesn’t feel like the right time to sleep-train (again), or force her to spend yet more time alone when as an only child she is already so lonely or to become even more self-sufficient when half the time I’m with her I’m multitasking and on a work assignment myself.
+It doesn’t feel like the right time to sleep-train (again), or force her to spend yet more time alone when as an only child she is already so lonely.
+It doesn’t feel like the right time to teach her to become even more self-sufficient when half the time I’m with her I’m multitasking and on a work assignment myself.

 It feels like the time to throw up my hands and follow her lead, within reason.
 Unlike me, she can’t start drinking at 6pm or eat ice cream out of the pint at midnight, or — if we ever had any privacy — have sex to decompress.
 She’s expressing her anger and stress by clinging to me.
 I cannot, in good conscience, shake her off.